awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + For all other Linux distributions \(including Ubuntu\), choose an offering for the **Linux/UNIX** platform\.
 + If you bring your existing RHEL subscription, you must choose an offering for the **Linux/UNIX** platform, not an offering for the **Red Hat Enterprise Linux** platform\.

-For information about the supported platforms for Windows, see [Choosing a Platform](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Windows Instances*\.
+**Important**
 If you purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AMI with a billing product code, make sure that the Reserved Instance has the matching billing product code\.
 If you purchase a Reserved Instance without the matching billing product code, the Reserved Instance will not be applied to the On\-Demand Instance\.
-For more information about how to obtain the AMI billing code, see [Obtaining Billing Information](ami-billing-info.md)\.
+For more information about how to obtain the AMI billing code, see [Obtaining billing information](ami-billing-info.md)\.
+Reserved Instances do not apply to On\-Demand Instances that were launched from AWS Marketplace AMIs\.

+For information about the supported platforms for Windows, see [Choosing a platform](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Windows Instances*\.

-## Queuing Your Purchase<a name="ri-queued-purchase"></a>
+## Queuing your purchase<a name="ri-queued-purchase"></a>

 By default, when you purchase a Reserved Instance, it is executed immediately\.
 Alternatively, you can queue your purchases for a future date and time\.
 For example, you can queue a purchase for around the time that an existing Reserved Instance expires\.
 This can help you ensure that you have uninterrupted coverage\.

 You can queue purchases for regional Reserved Instances, but not zonal Reserved Instances or Reserved Instances from other sellers\.
 You can queue a purchase up to three years in advance\.
 On the scheduled date and time, the purchase is executed using the default payment method\.
 After the payment is successful, the billing benefit is applied\.

 You can view your queued purchases in the Amazon EC2 console\.
 The status of a queued purchase is **queued**\.
 You can cancel a queued purchase any time before its scheduled time\.
-For details, see [Canceling a Queued Purchase](#cancel-queued-purchase)\.
+For details, see [Canceling a queued purchase](#cancel-queued-purchase)\.

 ## Buying Standard Reserved Instances<a name="ri-buying-standard"></a>